mmueller-kaffeeschluerfercom/UA-25-Firmware-Modification/README.md

-# UA-25 Hardware Modification for Windows 10
+# UA-25 Hardware Modification for Windows 10 and MacOs 10.11 - 10.14 Mojave

+This is a fork of RemoteFlyer's mod.
+In my version of UA-25 I needed some changes in I2C addressing and ROM offset for the device ID.

 ## **** Use this code at your own risk.
 There are checks in the code, but I am not responsible for you bricking your UA-25 ****